Average people love to say “money can’t buy happiness.” They’re not only wrong, they’re deluding themselves — and probably not very happy.

 It’s no wonder that when you ask people to define “rich,” they inevitably respond with a number about twice as high as their current income.
 (Never mind that wealth is measured by net worth, not income, but that’s another story.)

 This is the very definition of the rat race: you work to earn more money, then when you do earn more money, you find ways to spend all of that too.
-But you’re racing on the hedonic treadmill, and not actually going anywhere.
-You aren’t actually building wealth, because your savings rate stays the same even as your income rises.
+But this racing happens on the hedonic treadmill, and you don’t actually go anywhere.
+You aren’t building wealth, because your savings rate stays the same even as your income rises.

 If you want your money to actually buy you happiness, you need to step off the hedonic treadmill, stop keeping up with the Joneses, and start putting your money to better use.